vincent-tsc/portfolio/README.txt

+A personal portfolio website by Vincent Thong.

+Objective is to demostrate proficiency and proof of application/work of concepts learnt in the Generation Bootcamp.

+Credits to the materials that is sourced from-

 Solid State by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)